borgarff/Minecraft-server-configurations/Ubuntu server setup/Minecarft_Server_Setup.md

-# Minecraft sever setup for Raspberry Pi
+# Minecraft sever setup for Ubuntu/Debian

 ## First step: Install Ubuntu-server
 * Remember to install ssh to your server.
 This will make the installation process easier
 * Login in to your server over ssh.
-* Minecraft needs Java 8 or higher.
-Install Java OpenJDK version 8 or higher.
+* Minecraft needs Java 11 or higher.
+Install Java OpenJDK version 11 or higher.
-`sudo apt install openjdk-8-jre-headless`
+`sudo apt install openjdk-11-jre-headless`
 * Make sure that port 25565 is open on your server.
 (The Minecraft server will listen on this port) `sudo ufw allow 25565`